The Last Frontier tried to be more receptive to hemp and hemp products but still maintains a restrictive attitude.

-The Last Frontier made efforts to be more receptive to hemp and hemp products, but it still maintained a pretty restrictive attitude.
-Is D-8 THC legal in Alaska?
-Can you purchase hemp-derived D-8 products in this state?
+Is delta 8 THC legal in Alaska?
+Can you purchase hemp-derived delta 8 products in this state?
 Let’s look at the current hemp laws in Alaska.

-Alaska is one of the states where hemp-derived Delta-8 THC has been prohibited.
-Due to strict hemp laws in the state, it’s best to avoid buying D-8 products at the Last Frontier.
+Alaska prohibits the sale, use and possession of hemp-derived delta 8 THC.
+Due to the state’s strict hemp laws, it’s best to avoid buying delta 8 THC products in the Last Frontier.
 Instead, you can order hemp-derived CBD products in the mail.

-If you’re ever visiting a Delta-8 THC friendly state like Florida (or Alaska becomes a more D-8 friendly state), you can always grab some of Mr. Hemp Flower’s products.
-You can find us in local shops in the state, but to be sure, the best option is to order online.
-Our customers LOVE our sugar-free Delta-8 gummies and soft gel capsules.
+Our customers LOVE our sugar-free delta 8 gummies and soft gel capsules.
 As a hemp company, we’re focused on delivering hemp cannabinoid products that are pure and offer the entire hemp plant’s profile.

 Carefully choosing a hemp brand in this industry is important if you want to fully reap the benefits this plant offers.
 Given the industry is still in its infancy and has yet to be properly regulated, you should always double-check the origin of the products.